SashaTanya: Vyacheslav Grigorievich

 Vyacheslav Grigorievich Komarov is Sasha's boss.
 He is democratic: he regularly catches employees for laziness, inactivity and mistakes at work, but he tells them about this with a bit of humor and irony.

 Albert

 Neighbor of Sasha and Tanya.
 He prefers sporty style clothes and drinking alcohol.
 He is harmless, always ready (for a small fee) to help, but does not disdain small frauds (eg, in the Season 2 he takes the place of concierge in the building where Sergeyev lives).

-Edward "Kuzya" Kuzmin
+Edyard "Kuzya" Kuzmin

 Student of the Faculty of Philology, sportsman.
 He enjoys playing the guitar, he writes songs, which successfully performs, he was involved in karate before and got a black belt, but because of the head injury, he had to leave the sport.
 Very good in chess game.
 He was born in Agapovka, but a lot of time he spend in Kurgan.
 A friend of Sasha and Tanya.